Blue Badge Abuse and Disability Harassment: What To Do If You Are Attacked

 Support Matters

-Having to defend your right to accessibility on top of that is something nobody should have to endure.
+Having to also constantly defend your need for accessibility on top of all that?
+That's really something no one should ever have to go through.

 If you are living with ME CFS, fibromyalgia, or invisible illness too, you may also relate to my post about URL: the emotional toll of appointment fatigue with chronic illness and URL: life with chronic illness on low energy days outside the house.